elixir-ecto/ecto/README.md

 ## Other topics

+### Generators and other tasks

+Ecto provides many generators and tasks to help your workflow.
+Check them by typing `mix help` inside an application after Ecto is installed.
+All tasks are inside the `ecto.*` namespace.

 ### Types and casting

 When defining each entity field, a type needs to be given.
 Those types are specific to Ecto and must be one of: